-The Fund is exposed to equity securities price risk because of investments in quoted and unquoted shares classified as financial assets at fair value through other comprehensive income.
+The Fund is exposed to equity securities price risk because of investments in quoted and unquoted shares classified as available-for-sale.
 To manage its price risk arising from investments in equity and debt securities, the Fund diversifies its portfolio.
 Diversification of the portfolio is done in accordance with limits set by the Fund.
 All quoted shares held by the Fund are traded on the Ghana Stock Exchange (GSE).